t3ohm/bnet-token-grabber/README.md

 ### GUI Mode
 1. Run the executable
-2. Click "Extract Token" to start the process
+2. Click "Start Login" to start the process
-3. Copy the token from the display when complete
+3. Copy the token to clipboard
 ### CLI Mode
 ```bash
 TokenGrabber.exe -e "your@email.com" -p "password" --execute